Enigmatic-Smile/rn-sdk/README.md

-# FIDEL React Native bridge SDK
+# Fidel React Native bridge SDK

 This SDK is a bridge between React Native and Fidel's native iOS and Android SDKs.
 It helps you to add card linking technology to your React Native apps in minutes.
 It captures credit/debit card numbers securely and links them to your programs.